MoTs in Harlow

 Car sales peak in September and March, when the registration plate changes.
 These months also see a peak in the number of MoT tests.
 This is confirmed by statistics provided by the Driver & Vehicle

 Having a test done early does not mean you lose time on your MoT.
-Your new MoT runs for a full year from the date your old MoT expires.

 You can renew your MoT anytime in the month before it expires.
 The earliest date you can get your vehicle MoT tested without losing time is stated on the MoT pass certificate.